haskell-webgear/haskell-webgear.github.io/docs/user-guide/first-steps/hello-world.md

 ## First Application

 Let us build our first application with WebGear.
-To achieve this goal, you need to create a new project with three files as shown below.
+Create a new project with three files as shown below.

 === "Main.hs"
     ```haskell